intel/linux-sgx/docker/README.md

 ## Kubernates deployments

 There are 3 different deployment files and they can be used to test on a minikube node started with "minikube start --vm-driver=none".
+Note in future when KVM supports SGX, we can remove the option "--vm-driver=none).

 1. aesm-deployment.yaml: start aesm container/pod using local docker sgx_aesm image
 2. sample-deploymen.yaml:start sample container/pod using local docker sgx_sample image.
 Note this deployment will wait for /tmp/aemsd/aesm.socket created by aesm